He was a jack of all trades and a master of none, but sometimes better than a master of one.

 I gave him a call to learn more about it and ended up visiting him in Nashville for a more in-depth discussion.
 We took a deep dive into the idea of living a Portfolio Life, and what it could look like across the board.

-The video above highlights my conversation with Jeff, and we’re releasing the full 55-minute discussion (with additional examples and context) for Break the Twitch members.
-I invite you to join us in the Member Community to access that and much more.
+The video above highlights my conversation with Jeff, and we’re releasing the full 55-minute interview (with additional examples and context) for Break the Twitch members.

 Now, let’s get into some of the questions I asked Jeff.

 What are the basics of living a Portfolio Life?

 Living a Portfolio Life means you have multiple interests and can apply them in a variety of fields and contexts.
 We’re all Portfolio people, whether we realize it or not.
 After all, your life is made up of a portfolio of activities, all of which make you who you are.

 Being a Portfolio person is also increasingly becoming more common and more of a necessity.
 When Charles Handy first coined the phrase “portfolio worker” in 1989, he predicted we’d have careers that would be made up of multiple jobs every 5 to 10 years in the future.
 In fact, Forbes has predicted by 2030, over half of the American workforce will be freelance.
 More and more jobs are also being taken over by computers.
 If you take two or three seemingly disparate skillsets and combine them into a new thing, it’ll be much harder for a computer to replace what you offer.

 How do I figure out what’s in my portfolio?

 It’s important not to start out thinking you know exactly what’s in your portfolio.
 Part of figuring out the portfolio is you don’t know how it’s going to turn out.